How to Create a Fraud Prevention Plan for Your Business

 Let’s break down a few actionable steps you can take to make your digital systems more resilient to fraud and cyber attacks:

-• Setting up strict password creation protocols is a low-tech, easy way to make your computers and networks harder to crack.
-Educating your employees on proper credential management and creating requirements to ensure that your employees create strong passwords will go a long way towards thwarting cybercriminals.
-Also, you can have your employees change their passwords every 60-90 days to limit potential exposures.
+- Setting up strict password creation protocols is a low-tech, easy way to make your computers and networks harder to crack.
+Educating your employees on proper credential management and creating requirements to ensure that they create strong passwords will go a long way toward thwarting cybercriminals.
+You can also have your employees change their passwords every 60-90 days to limit potential exposures.

-If you want to read more about creating a solid cybersecurity plan, you can read this in-depth guide.
+If you want to read more about creating a solid cybersecurity plan, read this in-depth guide.

 Keep Detailed Records